Is your 5 year old starting to poop their pants, whether on purpose or not? Learn how to respond to your child suddenly having accidents again.

 Nothing convinces a child to have fewer accidents than having to clean them up.
 As young as he may be, your 5 year old can still clean up after himself, with your guidance and help.

-For instance, have him dunk and swish the undies in the toilet (or plop hard stools into it).
-Show him how to pour detergent and scrub the undies.
-Even if you don’t want him near the poop, he can still help disinfect the toilet or fetch new undies.
+For instance, have him dunk and swish the undies in the toilet (or plop hard stools into it) and show him how to pour detergent and scrub them.
+Even if you don’t want him near the poop, he can still help disinfect the toilet or fetch new underwear.

-He can see firsthand the consequences of the accidents and be more motivated to avoid them down the line.
+He can see firsthand the consequences of the accidents and be more motivated to avoid them.

-I’m not a big fan of typical rewards like stars, candy, and extra screen time.
+There are many reasons why you shouldn’t reward kids with typical incentives like stars, candy, and extra screen time.
 Instead, I find praise to be more effective, as it draws on your child’s internal joy and pride.

 Be mindful not to praise her for things she’s not doing, but for the positive things that she is.
 For instance, don’t say, “You didn’t have an accident all day!”
 Instead, say, “You kept your undies clean all day!”
 This helps her focus on what to do instead of what to avoid.